Posted on March 26, 2019 by Origins

-In moderate doses, coffee is fine for most people and some studies suggest it has some moderate health benefits.
-However, too much coffee can make you jittery, anxious, and interfere with sleep.
-If you’re recovering from addiction, you are already likely to feel anxious and irritable and coffee may make it even worse.
-The impaired sleep is probably the worst effect, since your body needs plenty of sleep to heal and recover.
+In moderate doses, coffees and teas are fine for most people and some studies suggest it has some moderate health benefits.
+However, too much caffeine can make you jittery, anxious, and interfere with sleep.
+If you’re recovering from addiction, you are already likely to feel anxious and irritable and caffeine may make it even worse.
+Impaired sleep is probably the worst effect since your body needs plenty of sleep to heal and recover.
 Lack of sleep has also been linked to increased anxiety and suicidal thoughts.
-Coffee is certainly the least unhealthy habit on this list, but if you’re experiencing anxiety, irritability, or insomnia, cutting down or eliminating coffee is probably a good idea.
+Coffee is certainly the least unhealthy habit on this list, but if you’re experiencing anxiety, irritability, or insomnia, cutting down or eliminating caffeine is probably a good idea.

 Origins Behavioral Healthcare is a well-known care provider offering a range of treatment programs targeting the recovery from substance abuse, mental health issues, and beyond.
 Our primary mission is to provide a clear path to a life of healing and restoration.
 We offer renown clinical care for addiction and have the compassion and professional expertise to guide you toward lasting sobriety.

 For information on our programs,